Initial data rigidity results: Introduction

 \begin{theorem} [\cite{EichmairHuangLeeSchoen}] Let $(M, g, K)$ be an $n$-dimensional asymptotically flat initial data set with ADM energy-momentum vector $(E, P)$.
 Assume that $3 \leq n \leq 7$.
 If the dominant energy condition $\mu \geq |J|$ is satisfied, then $E \ge |P|$. \end{theorem}

+We refer to \cite{EichmairHuangLeeSchoen} for the definition of the energy-momentum vector.
+The case of equality $E = |P|$ has recently been characterized by L.-H.~Huang and D.~Lee \cite{Huang-Lee:2020}.

-In \cite{Lohkamp2016}, J. Lohkamp has presented a different proof of this result (in all dimensions).
-His method is by reduction to, and proof of, the following result: Let $(M, g, K)$ be an initial data set that is isometric to Euclidean space, with $K = 0$, outside some bounded set $U$.
-Then one cannot have $\mu > |J|$ on $U$; cf.~\cite[Theorem 2]{Lohkamp2016}.
-In particular, in the case of general interest, in which $(M, g, K)$ satisfies the DEC, there must be a point in $U$ at which $\mu = |J|$.
-The goal of our first result is to show that a much strong conclusion holds in dimensions $3 \le n \le 7$.
+In \cite{Lohkamp2016}, J.~Lohkamp has presented a different proof of Theorem \ref{thm.STposmass} for all $n \geq 3$.
+His method is by reduction to and proof of the following result: Let $(M, g, K)$ be an initial data set that is isometric to Euclidean space, with $K = 0$, outside some bounded open set $U \subset M$.
+Then one cannot have $\mu > |J|$ on $U$; see \cite[Theorem~2]{Lohkamp2016}.
+In particular, if $(M, g, K)$ satisfies the DEC, there must be a point in $U$ where $\mu = |J|$.
+The goal of our first result is to show that a much stronger conclusion holds when $3 \le n \le 7$.